 7. End of Process: The process ends when you have reached the point where your relationship / marriage is in a comfortable stable place.
 When you are ready to enjoy your partner and your relationship again is where counseling isn’t needed anymore.
 I often check in with my couples (with permission) after counseling is over to see how they are doing and to let them know I am there for them.

-Whatever the issue is, I strive to provide a non-judgmental and supporting environment as I empower my couples to enhance their relationship.
+Whatever the issue is, we strive to provide a non-judgmental and supporting environment as we empower our couples to enhance their relationship.

 The full couples assessment is done through the highly respected The Gottman Institute.
 It is called The Gottman Relationship Checkup.
 I use the clinical analysis to get a wide picture of your relationship and its strengths and weaknesses.
 It is a great tool to use throughout our sessions, although my assessment and work with you is not restricted to it.